Skip to main content

 About

-Jotunnslayer: Hordes of Hel is a single player role playing game.
+Jotunnslayer: Hordes of Hel is a single player and multiplayer casual hack and slash game with fantasy and dark fantasy themes.
 It was developed by Games Farm and was released on September 3, 2025.
-It received positive reviews from players.
+It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews